Multi-Scalar Production At Large Center-Of-Mass Energy: Review of the Past Calculations

-Again, with a factorial growth.
 Loop correction does not alleviate the problem.
-In~\cite{Smith:1992rq, Voloshin:1994yp}, using Brown's method, and in~\cite{Argyres:1993wz} by using recursion relation between the one loop diagrams, thy had been calculated \footnote{For a review, see appendix~\ref{app:loopPhi36d} where we calculate the loop correction for the cubic theory in six spacetime dimensions.}.
+In~\cite{Smith:1992rq, Voloshin:1994yp}, using Brown's method, and in~\cite{Argyres:1993wz} by using recursion relation method, the one loop diagrams had been calculated \footnote{For a review, see appendix~\ref{app:loopPhi36d}, where we have calculated the loop correction for the cubic theory in six spacetime dimensions.}.
 In both cases one needs to choose the counter-terms appropriately, otherwise no analytic solution can be found.
 For the unbroken theory, the leading $n$ dependence of generating function has been found to the first order in perturbation theory to be

 where $B$ is given by